OriginalEXE/JSAF/README.md

 	}

-	JSAF.add_filter( 'full_name', 'append_random', 11 ); // we defined priority as "11", and since the default priority is 10, this filter will be applied after the one we are defining in the next line
+	JSAF.add_filter( 'full_name', append_random, 11 ); // we defined priority as "11", and since the default priority is 10, this filter will be applied after the one we are defining in the next line
-	JSAF.add_filter( 'full_name', 'append_surname' ); // as usual
+	JSAF.add_filter( 'full_name', append_surname ); // as usual

 	JSAF.apply_filters( 'full_name', [ 'Ante' ] );
 	// returns "Ante Sepic is your name!"